-The actuarial assumptions used in the January 1, 2017, valuation were based on the results of an actuarial experience study for the five year period ending December 31, 2016.
+The actuarial assumptions used in the January 1, 2018, valuation were based on the results of an actuarial experience study for the five year period ending December 31, 2016.

-The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Expected Return Arithmetic Bas
+Expected Return Arithmetic Basis

-Target Asset Real Return Arithmetic Long-Term Expected Portfolio Real

-Asset class Allocation Basis Rate of Return
+Asset class Target Asset Allocation Long-Term Expected Portfolio Real Rate of Return

 Equity securities 40.00% 6.15% 2.46%

 Debt securities 20.00% 0.40% 0.08%

 Real assets 15.00% 5.75% 0.86%

 Private equity 9.00% 9.95% 0.89%

 Absolute return 16.00% 2.85% 0.46%

 Cash and cash equivalents 0.00% 0.00% 0.00%

 Totals 100% 4.75%

 Inflation 2.50%

-Expected Arithmetic Nominal Return
+Expected Arithmetic Non Expected Arithmetic Nominal Return